ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Building_Using_Automation.md

 1. The gatekeeper-policies package:

-    - For Experimentation, we deploy this package inside the `gcp-experimentation-tier1` repo.
+    - For Experimentation, you deploy this [package](https://github.com/GoogleCloudPlatform/pubsec-declarative-toolkit/tree/main/solutions/gatekeeper-policies) inside the `gcp-experimentation-tier1` repo.
-    - For Dev, PreProd and Prod, we deploy this package inside the `gcp-env-tier1` repo.
+    - For Dev, PreProd and Prod, you deploy this [package](https://github.com/GoogleCloudPlatform/pubsec-declarative-toolkit/tree/main/solutions/gatekeeper-policies) inside the `gcp-env-tier1` repo.
-    - Package details:
+    - Package details (same for all environments):

         ```shell
         export TIER='tier1'